eddiejpot/askLah/README.md

 ## ❓ What:

 A live Q&A platform for virtual and in-person events and meetings.
-(Mini Pigeonhole Clone)
+A simplied version of [Pigeonhole ](https://www.google.com)

 On a more technical level, this project is/was for me to practice and learn more about the following.